pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 The `pegaddons` namespace contains the deployment’s load balancer and disables the metric server.
 A successful pegaaddons deployment returns details of deployment progress.
 For further verification of your deployment progress, you can refresh the Kubernetes dashboard and look in the pegaaddons Namespace view.

-16. To deploy Pega Platform for the first time by specifying to install Pega Platform into the database you specified in the Helm chart, install the pega.yaml Helm chart:
+16. To deploy Pega Platform for the first time by specifying to install Pega Platform into the database you specified in the Helm chart, install the pega.yaml Helm chart using the '--set global.actions.execute=install-deploy' option.

 ```yaml
 helm install mypega-gke-demo pega/pega --namespace mypega-gke-demo --values pega.yaml --set global.actions.execute=install-deploy